spencerhcheng/holberton-system_engineering-devops/w1/d3/lecture_notes.md

 #### Abstraction

 Abstraction is the process of hiding details.
-The human mind is limited.
-The less it has to focus on, the more energy it can give to what it is focusing on.
+The human brain is relatively bad at reasoning through complexity.
+As you will see, computer programs become pretty complex rather quickly and it is hard for the human brain to keep up.
+The job of a programmer is to manage the complexity by keeping the program modular and hiding details.
 The act of hiding details allows our minds to focus on other aspects of the program that need attention.
 Decomposition is a technique that uses abstraction because it hides details.
 Go back and look at the two `myMadeUpSequence` functions.
 The decomposed one exposed less implementation details and is easier to reason about.